Golden spike: Aftermath

-Although the Promontory event marked the completion of the transcontinental railroad line, it did not actually mark the completion of a seamless coast-to-coast rail network: neither Sacramento nor Omaha was a seaport, nor did they have rail connections until after they were designated as the termini.
-The Mossdale Bridge, which was the final section across the San Joaquin River near Lathrop, California, was finally completed in September 1869 connecting Sacramento in California.
-Passengers were required to cross the Missouri River between Council Bluffs, Iowa, and Omaha, Nebraska, by boat until the building of the Union Pacific Missouri River Bridge in 1872.
+Although the Promontory event marked the completion of the transcontinental railroad from Omaha to Sacramento on May 10, 1869, it did not mark the completion of the Pacific Railroad "from the Missouri river to the Pacific" authorized by the Pacific Railroad Acts, much less a seamless coast-to-coast rail network: neither Sacramento nor Omaha was a seaport, nor did they have rail connections until after they were designated as the termini.
+Western Pacific completed the westernmost transcontinental leg from Sacramento to San Francisco Bay on September 6, 1869, with the last spike at the Mossdale bridge across the San Joaquin River near Lathrop, California.
+The official completion date of the Pacific Railroad as called for by Section 6 of the Pacific Railroad Act of 1862, et seq. was determined to be November 6, 1869, by the U.S. Supreme Court in Part I of the Court Opinion and Order dated January 27, 1879, in re Union Pacific Railroad vs. United States (99 U.S. 402).

+Passengers were required to cross the Missouri River between Council Bluffs, Iowa, and Omaha, Nebraska, by boat until the building of the Union Pacific Missouri River Bridge in March 1872.
 In the meantime, a coast-to-coast rail link was achieved in August 1870 in Strasburg, Colorado, by the completion of the Denver extension of the Kansas Pacific Railway.

-In 1904 a new railroad route called the Lucin Cutoff was built by-passing the Promontory location to the south.
+In 1904, a new railroad route called the Lucin Cutoff was built by-passing the Promontory location to the south.
 By going west across the Great Salt Lake from Ogden, Utah, to Lucin, Utah, the new railroad line shortened the distance by 43 miles and avoided curves and grades.
 Main line trains no longer passed over Promontory Summit.

 In 1942, the old rails over Promontory Summit were salvaged for the war effort; the event was marked by a ceremonial "undriving" of the last iron spike.
 The original event had been all but forgotten except by local residents, who erected a commemorative marker in 1943.
 The following year a commemorative postage stamp was issued to mark the 75th anniversary.
 The years after the war saw a revival of interest in the event; the first re-enactment was staged in 1948.

 In 1957, Congress established the Golden Spike National Historic Site to preserve the area around Promontory Summit as closely as possible to its appearance in 1869.
 O'Connor Engineering Laboratories in Costa Mesa, California, designed and built working replicas of the locomotives present at the original ceremony for the Park Service.
 These engines are drawn up face-to-face each Saturday during the summer for a re-enactment of the event.